btf-org/flank/README.md

 ### Installation failed

-If the installation command fails, send me the **full terminal output**, including the command you ran.
+I've tested this Ubuntu 24.04.
+If the installation command fails, send me the full terminal output, including the command you ran.

 ### Web address spins and nothing happens